Gary Moore: Skid Row

-After moving to Dublin, Robert William Gary Moore joined Irish blues rock band Skid Row.
+After moving to Dublin, Moore joined the Irish blues rock band Skid Row.
 At the time, the group was fronted by vocalist Phil Lynott.
-He and Moore soon became friends and shared a bedsit in Ballsbridge, a neighborhood in the southern part of Dublin.
+He and Moore soon became friends and shared a bedsit in Ballsbridge, a neighbourhood in the southern part of Dublin.
 However, after a medical leave of absence, Lynott was asked to leave Skid Row by the band's bassist Brush Shiels, who had taken over lead vocal duties.
 In 1970, Skid Row signed a recording contract with CBS Records International and released their debut album Skid, which reached number 30 on the UK Albums Chart.
 After the album 34 Hours in 1971 and tours supporting The Allman Brothers Band and Mountain amongst others, Moore decided to leave the band.
 He had become frustrated by Skid Row's "limitations" and opted to start a solo career.
 In retrospect Moore commented, "Skid Row was a laugh but I don't have really fond memories of it, because at the time I was very mixed up about what I was doing."
 Sebastian Bach, former frontman of the American heavy metal band Skid Row, claimed that Moore sold them the rights to the name in 1987 for a reported $35,000.
 Shiels contested the story in 2012 claiming he still owns the rights.
 Rachel Bolan of the American Skid Row also refuted the story in 2019 saying, "There was never any money exchange.
 Snake and I went and trademarked the name, and there was no problem."